dijasila/Atomic-Simulation-Recipees/docs/src/tutorials/intro-to-testing.rst

 Mocks and pytest-mock
 ---------------------

 The previous sections mentions the concept of mocking.
-Mocking involves substituting some function, class or module with a `pretend` version returns some artificial data that you have designed.
+Mocking involves substituting some function, class or module with a `pretend` version which returns some artificial data that you have designed.
 The kinds of functions that we would like to mock are slow function/class calls that are not important for the test.
 In ASR the most important example of a mock is the mock of the GPAW calculator which can be found in :py:mod:`asr.test.mocks.gpaw` and is applied by the :py:func:`asr.test.fixtures.mockgpaw` fixture.

 In the beginning of the turorial, we installed ``pytest-mock`` which is a plugin to pytest that enables easy mocking.
-A common use case is to modify a certain property returned by the Mocked calculator. :py:mod:`asr.test.mocks.gpaw` is designed such that you can easily specify a band gap or a fermi level using the ``mocker`` fixture (which is provided by ``pytest-mock``), and check that the corresponding results of your recipe are correct.
-For example let's improve our ground state test by setting the band gap and fermi leve to something non-trivial
+A common use case is to modify a certain physical property returned by the Mocked calculator. :py:mod:`asr.test.mocks.gpaw` is designed such that you can easily specify a band gap or a fermi level using the ``mocker`` fixture (which is provided by ``pytest-mock``), and check that the corresponding results of your recipe are correct.
+For example let's improve our ground state test by setting the band gap and Fermi level to something non-trivial

 .. code-block:: python